Vincent-Gustafsson/directory_organizer/README.md

 # How to install

  - Download the python file from the github repository.
- - Download the .exe file from the github repository.
  - use git - ``git clone https://www.github.com/vincent-gustafsson/direcotry_organizer``

 # How to run